Andr0id88/andr0id88.github.io/_posts/2023-05-30-url-fuzzyfinder.md

 ---

 # Intro
-This will describe a step by step guide on how to manage bookmarks effectively in linux.
-If you are like me your bookmarks toolbar probably looks like someone url-scraped the entire internett and finding the bookmark you need has become a chore.
-In this simple guide i will show you a much easier way to manage bookmarks, it is unfortunatly not achived by installing a single package but on the flip side you will be able to have all your bookmarks in a textfile that is easily shared between devices using GIT.
-The end result will be a menu in which you can fuzzy search through a list of bookmarks, and it will look something like this:
+This guide provides a step-by-step explanation on effectively managing bookmarks in Linux.
+If your bookmarks toolbar resembles someone that have been web scraping the entire internet, finding the bookmark you need can be a tedious task.
+However, in this straightforward guide, I will demonstrate a much simpler method of managing bookmarks.
+Unfortunately, achieving this requires installing multiple packages.
+On the positive side, you will be able to store all your bookmarks in a text file that can be easily shared across devices using Git.
+The end result will be a menu where you can perform a fuzzy search through a list of bookmarks and open multiple tabs at once even, resembling something like the following:
 ![image-center](/assets/images/surf.png){: .align-center}

-You can even open multiple tabs at the same time by marking them ones you want to open with tab.

 # Prerequisites
 - i3 or similar tiling window managers that supports dropdown menu's